 Marsai Martin is one of the brightest stars in Hollywood and the definition of young Black excellence.

-At just 15-years-old, she’s quickly made a name for herself in Hollywood and presents herself as a role model for young Black girls around the world.
+Born in 2004, she’s quickly made a name for herself in Hollywood and presents herself as a role model for young Black girls around the world.

 Let’s get to know her more with the fun facts below.